telerik/winforms-docs/gridview/populating-with-data/binding-to-a-collection-of-interfaces.md

-There may be a case where you want to bind RadGridView to a collection of interfaces in order to be as abstract as possible or due to other reasons.
-        RadGridView does not support this out of the box since when a new item is added its parameterless constructor is being invoked and interfaces cannot be created in such a way.
+There may be a case where you want to bind RadGridView to a collection of interfaces in order to be as abstract as possible or due to other reasons. adGridView does not support this out of the box since when a new item is added its parameterless constructor is being invoked and interfaces cannot be created in such a way.
 The solution is to override the __AddNew__ method of the __GridViewListSource__.

 ##

-First, we will need to create a custom GridViewListSource:#_[C#] Creating sample class _
+First, we will need to create a custom GridViewListSource:

 {{source=..\SamplesCS\GridView\PopulatingwithData\BindingToCollectionOfInterfaces.cs region=GridCode}}
 {{source=..\SamplesVB\GridView\PopulatingwithData\BindingToCollectionOfInterfaces.vb region=GridCode}}